frida/frida-website/_docs/android.md

 You will also need the `adb` tool from the Android SDK.

-First off, download the latest `frida-server` for Android from our [releases page](https://github.com/frida/frida/releases) and get it running on your
+First off, download the latest `frida-server` for Android from our [releases page](https://github.com/frida/frida/releases) and uncompress it.

-device:
+{% highlight bash %}
+unxz frida-server.xz
+{% highlight bash %}

+Now, let's get it running on your device:

 {% highlight bash %}
 $ adb root # might be required